burlachenkok/burlachenkok.github.io/_posts/2023-07-08-Cpp-Technical-Notes-Update.md

 * Appendix about "Virtual Inheritance Inside", "Object Orientated Design", "Object Orientated Design Patterns
 * Big Appendix about general-purpose CPU Compute Optimization technics, which is essentially based on a course from Prof. [Charles Leiserson](https://people.csail.mit.edu/cel/), and Prof. [Julian Shun](https://people.csail.mit.edu/jshun/) ([6.172, MIT, 2018](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/)).
 Performance Optimization (for CPU) is a nearby concept accessible from the C++ language level and is sometimes the reason behind using C++ in the first place.

+---

-The course [6.172, MIT, 2018](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/) was a course behind a new research-oriented course on algorithms [MIT, 6.506 Algorithm Engineering Spring 2023](6.506 Algorithm Engineering Spring 2023).
+The course [6.172, MIT, 2018](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/) was a course behind a new research-oriented course on algorithms [MIT, 6.506 Algorithm Engineering Spring 2023](6.506 Algorithm Engineering Spring 2023) from Prof. [Charles Leiserson](https://people.csail.mit.edu/cel/), and Prof. [Julian Shun](https://people.csail.mit.edu/jshun/).

 Unfortunately, lectures and lecture notes for the last one is not publicly available, only slides.

 <table>
 <tr>